You must now visit the NHS website or call 119 to book a test. You cannot just turn up and you must have symptoms.

 Where are the local test centres?

-Our main local test centres are open 8am-8pm every day and located at:
+Our main local test centres are located at:

 You must drive, walk or cycle to the site - do not use a taxi or public transport.
 If this is not possible, you'll need to order yourself a home test.